 4. Caipirinha may cost too much or too little

 Caipirinha, the most famous Brazilian drink, costs differently depending on the region of Brazil you are.
 In a beach bar in Fortaleza (Northeast) may cost R$5 and in a bar in São Paulo it can get up to R$30.
-Also, the classic fruit to make caipirinha is the lemon.
-Pretty much any fruit can be transformed into a caipirinha’s ingredient, but the classic of the classics is the lemon.
+Also, the classic fruit to make caipirinha is the lime.
+Pretty much any fruit can be transformed into a caipirinha’s ingredient, but the classic of the classics is the lime.

 5. Caipirinha is made of Cachaça